adamsilver/fdpb/01-a-registration-form.md

 </div>
 ```

-The hint is placed inside a `<span>` so that it can be styled differently to the `<label>`.
-It's placed inside it so that screen readers will announce it.
+The hint is actually placed inside a separate `<span>` so that it can be styled differently.
+By placing it inside the label it receives all the same benefits.
+It's read out by screen readers, and this way it actually increases the hit area even more.

-As is often the case in design, there are many ways to achieve the same end.
-Another approach is to use a separate element (such as a `<p>`) and use ARIA as follows:
+This is not the only way to achieve this design.
+We could use Accessible Rich Internet Application (ARIA) attributes to associate a completely different element with an input:

 ```HTML
 <div class="field">